RonanOD/OpenAAC/README.md

 ## Future Goals
  * Better integration with a number of AAC symbol sets
- * Allow users to upload their own symbol sets
+ * Allow users to upload their own custom symbols
  * Offline mode, so that the app can be used without an internet connection and/or Pinecone database.
+Requires local vector database.
  * Text to speech option: A button to read out the text using the device's text to speech engine.
 This would also highlight the symbols as they are spoken.
  * Make freely available on the Google Play Store and Apple App Store